contentstack/cli/packages/contentstack/README.md

                                           extensions, marketplace-apps, global-fields, labels, locales, webhooks,
                                           workflows, custom-roles, personalize projects, and taxonomies.
   -y, --yes                               [optional] Force override all Marketplace prompts.
+      --branch-alias=<value>              The alias of the branch where you want to import your content.
+If you don't mention the branch alias, then by default the content will be imported to the main branch.
       --exclude-global-modules            Excludes the branch-independent module from the import operation.
       --import-webhook-status=<option>    [default: disable] [default: disable] (optional) This webhook state keeps the same state of webhooks as the source stack. <options: disable|current>